Porrapat/phprust-bench/Readme.md

 A simple benchmark project to compare **PHP** and **Rust** performance in computing prime numbers.

-This project demonstrates how PHP can call a compiled Rust binary via `shell_exec()` and measure total execution time, while Rust performs the heavy computation efficiently using all CPU cores via the **Rayon** library.
+This project demonstrates how PHP can call a compiled Rust binary via `shell_exec()` and measure total execution time, while Rust performs the heavy computation efficiently.

 ![Benchmark Result](./images/screenshot-1.png)